 The amount of titanium alloy in surgical implants is increasing at a rate of 5% -7% per year.
-Hundreds of metal parts made of titanium and titanium alloys, such as femoral head, hip joint, humerus, skull, knee joint, elbow joint, shoulder joint, metacarpophalangeal joint, fastening screws, etc., have been transplanted into the human body and achieved good effect.
+Hundreds of metal parts made of titanium and titanium alloys, such as the femoral head, hip joint, humerus, skull, knee joint, elbow joint, shoulder joint, metacarpophalangeal joint, fastening screws, etc., have been transplanted into the human body and achieved good effect.

-Titanium has excellent corrosion resistance, and is widely used in many sectors of the national economy.
+Titanium has excellent corrosion resistance and is widely used in many sectors of the national economy.
 Especially in chemical production, titanium is used instead of stainless steel, nickel-based alloys, and other rare metals as corrosion-resistant materials.

-This is of great significance for increasing production, improving product quality, extending equipment life, reducing consumption, reducing energy consumption, reducing costs, preventing pollution, improving labor conditions and increasing labor productivity.
+This is of great significance for increasing production, improving product quality, extending equipment life, reducing consumption, reducing energy consumption, reducing costs, preventing pollution, improving labor conditions, and increasing labor productivity.

-Titanium has become one of the main anti-corrosive materials in chemical equipment and has established his corrosion resistance status in chemical equipment.
+Titanium has become one of the main anti-corrosive materials in chemical equipment and has established its corrosion resistance status in chemical equipment.
 As an ideal material in chemical equipment, titanium has also attracted more and more attention from engineering technicians.